RestDocArchive/specification/specification.md

 The root object contains of two object with the names "schema" and "headers" and an array "resources".

-The "schema" object contaisn object with the schema URI as name and the schema definition as content.
+The "schema" object contains objects with the schema URI as name and the schema definition as content.
 The content contains a field type with value "inline" or "url".
 Inline schemas provide a schema object with inline JSON-Schema and URL schemas provide a field url with the URL of the schema document.

 ~~~~~ {.javascript}
   "schemas" : {